 The System-to-System (S2S) committee is charged with i) defining, identifying and developing a system-to-system messaging protocol to be adopted as GSA’s S2S Standard for messaging between gaming host and non-gaming host systems, and ii) providing documentation to support the implementation and certification of the S2S Standard.

-The Scope of the Transport Committee is limited to the development of transport protocols necessary and sufficient to implement GSA messaging Standards with the sole purpose of such protocols being to enable products to communicate and interoperate with each other in a standard manner.
-The use of general non-proprietary technologies is specifically contemplated as part of the overall Scope of the Transport Committee.
+The Scope of the S2S Committee is limited to the development of a messaging protocol necessary and sufficient for the transmission of system-to-system messages with the sole purpose of the protocol being to enable products to communicate and interoperate with each other in a standard manner.

-The Scope shall not include (a) any Enabling Technologies that may be necessary to make or use any Product or portion of a Product that utilizes a Transport Standard; or (b) the implementation of other published specification(s) referred to in the body of a Transport Standard but which are not explicit component(s) thereof; or (c) any Product(s), portions of Product(s), or combination(s) of Product(s) themselves; or (d) any transport-specific means or methods.
+The Scope shall not include (a) any Enabling Technologies that may be necessary to make or use any Product or portion of a Product that utilizes the S2S Standard; or (b) the implementation of other published specification(s) referred to in the body of the S2S Standard but which are not explicit component(s) thereof; or (c) any Product(s), portions of Product(s), or combination(s) of Product(s) themselves; or (d) any transport-specific means or methods.

-For the purpose of this Charter, Enabling Technologies and/or Products include, but are not limited to, applications such as games, bonusing, progressives, player tracking, player authentication, application content authentication, accounting, device or game security, and other technologies or products of a similar nature.
+For the purpose of this Charter, Enabling Technologies and/or Products include but are not limited to applications such as games, bonusing, progressives, player tracking, player authentication, application content authentication, accounting, device or game security, encryption, and other technologies or products of a similar nature.